 Special Considerations:

 Visa processing times vary.
-Use the State Department website to find the nearest U.S. consulate or embassy, then submit the online DS-160 form to apply for your F-1 or J-1 visa.
+Find the nearest U.S. consulate or embassy, then submit the online DS-160 form to apply for your F-1 or J-1 visa.

 Review these resources to learn more about applying for your student visa: